Thursday, February 6, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Some routers have auto-sensing ports.
 In this case, any of its ports will automatically work as the WAN when connected to the terminal device.
 However, in most cases, connecting a router’s LAN port to the terminal device alone will not automatically change its role.

-Other than that, you can play with different interface parts to figure out additional features and settings of the router.
+Other than that, you can play with different interface parts to figure out additional features and router settings.
 Running into problems?
 Knowing how to reset a router will help.
 That brings us to the next part: maintaining a home Wi-Fi router.

 Home Wi-Fi Router maintenance